 - 1.16.
-The company's previous say-on-pay received the support of less than 70 percent of votes cast, taking into account: - > The company's response, including: - > Disclosure of engagement efforts with major institutional investors regarding the issues that contributed to the low level of support; - > Specific actions taken to address the issues that contributed to the low level of support; - > Other recent compensation actions taken by the company; - > Whether the issues raised are recurring or isolated; - > The company's ownership structure; and - > Whether the support level was less than 50 percent, which would warrant the highest degree of responsiveness.
+The company's previous say-on-pay received the support of less than 70 percent of votes cast, taking into account: - The company's response, including: - Disclosure of engagement efforts with major institutional investors regarding the issues that contributed to the low level of support; - > Specific actions taken to address the issues that contributed to the low level of support; - Other recent compensation actions taken by the company; - Whether the issues raised are recurring or isolated; - > The company's ownership structure; and - > Whether the support level was less than 50 percent, which would warrant the highest degree of responsiveness.

-Unilateral Bylaw/Charter Amendments
+Unilateral Bylaw/Charter Amendments and Problematic Capital Structures

 - 1.17.
-Generally vote against or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if the board amends the company's bylaws or charter without shareholder approval in a manner that materially diminishes shareholders' rights or that could adversely impact shareholders, considering the following factors, as applicable: - > The board's rationale for adopting the bylaw/charter amendment without shareholder ratification; - > Disclosure by the company of any significant engagement with shareholders regarding the amendment; - > The level of impairment of shareholders' rights caused by the board's unilateral amendment to the bylaws/charter; - > The board's track record with regard to unilateral board action on bylaw/charter amendments or other entrenchment provisions; - > The company's ownership structure; - > The company's existing governance provisions; - > Whether the amendment was made prior to or in connection with the company's initial public offering;
+Generally vote against or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if the board amends the company's bylaws or charter without shareholder approval in a manner that materially diminishes shareholders' rights or that could adversely impact shareholders, considering the following factors: - > The board's rationale for adopting the bylaw/charter amendment without shareholder ratification; - > Disclosure by the company of any significant engagement with shareholders regarding the amendment; - > The level of impairment of shareholders' rights caused by the board's unilateral amendment to the bylaws/charter; - The board's track record with regard to unilateral board action on bylaw/charter amendments or other entrenchment provisions; - The company's ownership structure; - > The company's existing governance provisions;

-- > The timing of the board's amendment to the bylaws/charter in connection with a significant business development; - > Other factors, as deemed appropriate, that may be relevant to determine the impact of the amendment on shareholders.
+- The timing of the board's amendment to the bylaws/charter in connection with a significant business development; and, - Other factors, as deemed appropriate, that may be relevant to determine the impact of the amendment on shareholders.